View GLORIA BURTON's Obituary on theledger.com and share memories

 She is survived by: her husband of 34 years, Henley Lee Burton; a son, Charles L. Roberson and his wife Lori of Orlando, FL; a daughter, Cynthia L. Burrill of Eagle River, AK; step-son, Henley Lee Burton, Jr. of Northport, FL; step-daughter, Melissa Burton of Winter Haven; six grandchildren; and three great grandchildren.

-A graveside service will be held at 2:00pm, Friday, December 20, 2019 at Oak Lawn Cemetery in Winter Haven.
+A graveside service was held at 2:00pm, Friday, December 20, 2019 at Oak Lawn Cemetery in Winter Haven.
 Condolences may be sent at

 www.oakridgefuneralcare.com .